MOTS-c Peptide: Mitochondrial-Derived Regulator of Metabolic Health

 – Enhances Glucose Uptake and Utilization: MOTS-c increases cellular absorption of glucose, especially under conditions of metabolic challenge, and encourages efficient glucose utilization by activating AMPK.

-Insulin Sensitivity: MOTS-c’s Central Role
+Insulin Sensitivity: MOTS-c’s Metabolic Role

-Energy and Exercise Performance: MOTS-c in Action
+Energy and Exercise Performance: MOTS-c in Experimental Models

 Animal studies have demonstrated that MOTS-c supplementation can lead to:

-– Significantly increased running time to exhaustion
+– Increased running time to exhaustion

 – Higher mitochondrial numbers and improved mitochondrial function in skeletal muscle